databrary/www/databrary/input/posts/2016-10-28-Harvard_workshop_eventpost.md

-Title: Databrary workshop at Harvard University
+Title: Databrary workshop in Boston
 Category: event
 Event: October 28, 2016

 ## Coding, Sharing, and Reusing Video Data with Databrary

-Databrary is holding a free workshop on video data coding, management, sharing, and reuse for researchers at Harvard.
+Databrary is holding a free workshops on video data coding, management, sharing, and reuse for researchers at Harvard, Boston University,and Northeastern Universities.

 Lunch and refreshments will be provided.

 The workshop is free, but registration is required as space is limited.